What did Founding Fathers Look Like?

 “Houdon took the mask back to Paris with him and used it to create the likeness of a final statue, which was erected in Richmond in 1796.
 Jefferson, the Marquis de Lafayette, and many of Washington’s relatives praised the statue as the most lifelike representation of Washington that had ever been made.
 By 1796, General Washington had become President Washington, and was just finishing his second term.
 He had become, if possible, even more famous than he had been in the 1780s, and Houdon’s statue drew national attention.”7

-Frontal view of the reconstructed George Washington life mask.
+Frontal View of George Washington life mask

 The mask itself was prized as the most authentic likeness of America’s first president.
 In order to make the positive mask, the mould had to be broken, so only one mask was ever made from the original mould.
 This mask is now in the collection of the Morgan Library in New York City, most likely purchased by financier and art collector J.P.
 Morgan on one of his many trips to Europe.”8